cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Notation

-- str1 \|\| str2 denotes concatenation of octet strings.
+- bytes1 \|\| bytes2 denotes concatenation of octet strings.

-- oCat(str1,str2) denotes ordered concatenation of octet strings as specified in the appendix.
+- oCat(bytes1,bytes2) denotes ordered concatenation of octet strings, which places the lexiographically larger octet string first.
+(Explicit code for this function is given in the appendix.)

 - concat(MSGa,MSGb) denotes a concatenation method allows both parties to concatenate CPace's protocol messages in the same way.
 In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, concat(MSGa,MSGb) = oCat(MSGa,MSGb) SHALL be used.
 In settings where the protocol flow enforces ordering, concat(MSGa,MSGb) SHOULD BE implemented such that the later message is appended to the earlier message, i.e., concat(MSGa,MSGb) = MSGa\|\|MSGb if MSGa is sent first.